 Karwa Chauth festival falls on the fourth day in the dark fortnight of the Karthik month.
-This year it will fall on October 17, 2019.
+This year it will fall on November 04, 2020.
 While married women observe the fast for the longevity and well-being of their husbands, some maidens observe it with a desire to get a good partner.
 Here, we are discussing some important aspects of Karwa Chauth and Do’s and Don’ts for this Festival.

-On the Karwa Chauth day, the Shiva parivaar, that is, Lord Shiva himself, Goddess Parvati, Lord Ganesha and Lord Kartikeya are supposed to be worshipped.
+On the day of Karwa Chauth, the Shiva parivaar, that is, Lord Shiva himself, Goddess Parvati, Lord Ganesha and Lord Kartikeya are supposed to be worshipped.
 The family of Lord Shiva is considered to be the most ideal one and both Lord Shiva and Goddess Parvati are known to confer great marital happiness and material prosperity.
 The other deity who holds utmost importance on this day is the Moon.

-Some of the most important paraphernalia that form a part of this festival are: Kumkum (Vermillion), Honey, Incense Sticks, Flowers, Cow Milk, Curd, Ghee (Clarified Butter), Lamps, Wheat, Camphor, Sieve, etc. You can also worship a Lagna Vighna Yantra or a blissful and harmonious married life.
+Some of the most important paraphernalia that forms a part of this festival are: Kumkum (Vermillion), Honey, Incense Sticks, Flowers, Cow Milk, Curd, Ghee (Clarified Butter), Lamps, Wheat, Camphor, Sieve, etc. You can also worship a Lagna Vighna Yantra or a blissful and harmonious married life.

 Karwa Chauth also used to be celebrated in the north and north-western parts of India by the wives of soldiers when they were about to depart on a long-distance journey in the line of duty to protect the country.
-Their wives prayed that their husbands emerge victorious and return safely.
+Their wives prayed that their husbands emerge victoriously and return safely.
 It is spoken of in the Mahabharata that Krishna told Draupadi that if she fasted on the day of Karwa Chauth, the Pandavas would come back safely from the war.
-Our tradition is very rich.
-It has some very powerful methods to help us live well.
-One such technique is Kundli Matching

 Karwa Chauth symbolises the spirit of romance and affection between a wife and her husband.
-Some Bollywood films have beautifully depicted the concept of this festival.
+Some Bollywood films have also beautifully depicted how Karwa Chauth is celebrated across the country.